divyavut/DevOps-daws-81s/daws-81s/Linux/AuthurizedKeys.md

 #### Public key stores in .ssh/authorized_keys directory

-Home directory of any user have .ssh/authorized_keys directory where public keys are stored.
+Home directory of any user have .ssh/authorized_keys directory where public keys are stored, if the server is using key based authentication.

 #### User login using private key to the Server